PyRepair/maniple/training-data/summarize-experiment-v2/pandas/30/prompt_response_response_8.md

-The bug in the function `_try_convert_to_date` seems to be related to incorrect calculations for the `in_range` variable and the `date_unit`.
-This results in the function returning incorrect data and failing the test case `test_readjson_bool_series`.
-The error message also indicates a `TypeError` related to converting a boolean to a datetime.

-To fix the bug, the calculation for the `in_range` variable and the selection of the `date_unit` should be reviewed and corrected to handle the input data correctly and choose the appropriate `date_unit` from the `self._STAMP_UNITS` tuple.

-Here is the corrected version of the function:
+Here is the corrected version of the _try_convert_to_date function:

 ```python
 class Parser():

     def _try_convert_to_date(self, data):
         """
         Try to parse a ndarray like into a date column.